wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 {% include whatever.html %}

+Like ITIL, PMI, SAFe, etc., the Well-Architected Framework provides <a href="#CommonDefinitions">"industry-standard" common terminology</a> for concepts.

+Knowledge about WA (best practices) is <strong>tested for</strong> in <a target="_blank" href="https://wilsonmar.github.io/aws-certs">AWS certification exams</a>.

+AWS organized their hands-on tutorials to each of the WAF Pillars in their <a target="_blank" href="https://wilsonmar.github.io/well-architected-cloud/#aws-well-architected-labs">WellArchitectedLabs.com</a>.
+Each tutorial shows only how AWS tools are used (Cloud9, CloudFormation, etc.).
+This is how Amazon get people to use their tooling rather than alternatives such as Terraform, Vault, etc.

+Vendors offering alternative tools would need their own tutorials on their own websites.

+## What is it?
+Overview

 On the surface, the "Well Architected Framework" (WAF) is a bunch of <strong>open-ended questions</strong> such as:

    * How do you manage permissions for people and machines?
    <br /><br />

+But each question is a rephrasing of a <strong>best practice category</strong> such as:

+   * Manage permissions for people and machines
+   <br /><br />

-But below that, for each question are <strong>considerations</strong> such as:
+For each question are <strong>considerations</strong> such as:

    * Define access requirements
    * Grant least privilege access
    <br /><br />

-Considerations include <strong>best practice recommendations</strong> such as:
+Considerations include <strong>specific recommendations</strong> such as:

    * Have a clear definition of who or what should have access to each component, choose the appropriate identity type and method of authentication and authorization.
    * Grant only the access that identities require by allowing access to specific actions on specific AWS resources under specific conditions.
    <br /><br />

+PROTIP: To self-designate your organization and systems assets "<strong>Well Architected By Design (WABD)</strong>", convert WAF recommendations into <strong>verifiable statements</strong>.

+   * Our ____ document defines who or what should have access to each component, which specifies the appropriate identity type and method of authentication and authorization.
+   * We use <strong>Consul's ACL features</strong> to grant only the access that identities require by allowing access to specific actions on specific resources under specific conditions.
+   <br /><br />

+Such statements -- and <strong>evidence</strong> that prove their actual usage over time -- can then be used as the basis for obtaining annual <strong>attestations from auditor</strong> based on <a target="_blank" href="https://wilsonmar.github.io/soc2">SOC2</a>, ISO 2700, FedRamp, etc.

-Questions are grouped with several <a href="#Pillars">"pillars"</a> which <strong>comprehensively cover</strong> all major aspects of Information Technology in the cloud, not just security.
+> WAF questions are grouped into several <a href="#Pillars">"pillars"</a> which <strong>comprehensively cover</strong> all major aspects of Information Technology in the cloud, not just security.
 And WAF covers the entire lifecycle of apps and data.

-You want your assets to be <strong>Well Architected By Design (WABD)</strong>.
-That's self-designated, but you need to explain why your infra, apps, data are "great" by using WAF.

-"Greatness" is defined by WAF.
-But WAF is not used as the basis of an <strong>audit</strong> like SOC2, ISO 2700, FedRamp, etc.

 ## Why?

-However, like ITIL, PMI, SAFe, etc., the Well-Architected Framework provides <strong>"industry-standard" common terminology</strong> for concepts.

-Knowledge about WA (best practices) is <strong>tested for</strong> in <a target="_blank" href="https://wilsonmar.github.io/aws-certs">AWS certification exams</a>.

 <a target="_blank" href="https://www.youtube.com/watch?v=rbIQ2eRJY0g" title="Aug 11, 2021">Why?
 Potential benefits</a> sound like what is claimed for every product: